fossix/fossix.github.io/content/posts/2020-10-02-big-number-addition.md

 ---
-layout: post
 title:  "Adding big numbers"
-excerpt: "One of the most frequently asked interview questions: How do you add arbitrarily large number?
+summary: "One of the most frequently asked interview questions: How do you add arbitrarily large number?
 Or a variation of that: Add nodes of two singly linked lists, producing a third list.
 Let's progressively look into how to do this more efficiently moving away from the interview problem."